dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/Before the HOL - Windows Virtual Desktop.md

     -   Owner rights on all Azure subscription(s).

+## Before the hands-on lab

+Duration:  X minutes

-## Exercise 1: Deploying Azure Infrastructure and AD DS
+###Task 1: Deploying Azure Infrastructure and AD DS

-In this exercise you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for WVD.
+In this task you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for WVD.
 If you already have an AD DS environment and AD Connect configured, you can move on to **HOL step-by-step, Exercise 4: Configuring Azure AD Connect with AD DS**.

 Link to the ARM template: [AAD hybrid lab ARM template from GitHub](https://github.com/PeterR-msft/M365WVDWS/tree/master/AAD-Hybrid-Lab).